 In less than ten days of being on the platform, I have formed over four dozen solid connections in over two dozen rooms, moderated three rooms, and am continuing to grow my connections at a rapid pace.
 I have spent on average three hours per day on Clubhouse, and always look forward to signing on.

-At least, there is a social media platform that I look forward to signing onto, and one brings people together in a meaningful way.
+At last, there is a social media platform that I look forward to signing onto, and one brings people together in a meaningful way.

 Why Join Clubhouse

 There are two main reasons why people join Clubhouse: to network, and to learn.
 Clubhouse has launched at the best time: when most of us are still at home, and yearning to meet others in our industry, who share the same hobbies and interests.

 I have met new connections and new friends from Finland, Russia, Ireland, Canada, Argentina, and even in my own backyard, The Hamptons!
 One connection I made used the word ‘Serendipity’ to describe our meet!